gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 - Crying obsidian is currently pushable by pistons.
 By pushing crying obsidian into the world border, a block 36 of crying obsidian can be created, which will not be obtainable in future versions.
 - beds can be placed towards the world border and half of the bed will be placed outside the world border
 - Dragon eggs could teleport beyond the world border when right-clicked near the border.
+- Moving a powered target using a piston will cause that target to permanently keep it's signal strength.
+The signal strength will remain even after the projectile is removed

 **20w10a**
 - Added Crimson and Warped Stripped and Regular Hyphae Blocks, which are obtainable through crafting.
 These blocks can be used as furnace fuel, which will not be obtainable in future versions.